 Although this proposal is currently in the public comment stage, if you are performing ABO subtyping, we recommend that you consider adopting double verification of donor ABO subtyping immediately.

-The current Public Comment document , Item #9 http://optn.transplant.hrsa.gov/governance/public-comment/ would require OPOs or transplant centers to confirm subtype testing of blood group A and AB on deceased or living donors when subtyping is used to place organs, and the donor is identified as subtype non-A1 (e.g A2) or non-A1B (e.g A2B).
+The current Public Comment document, Item #9 https://optn.transplant.hrsa.gov/policies-bylaws/public-comment/ would require OPOs or transplant centers to confirm subtype testing of blood group A and AB on deceased or living donors when subtyping is used to place organs, and the donor is identified as subtype non-A1 (e.g A2) or non-A1B (e.g A2B).
 The proposed change would specifically require OPOs or transplant centers to take blood samples on two separate occasions—first to test the initial subtype, then again to confirm it.
 Both samples should be pre-transfusion specimens only.

 An increase in the reporting of the incorrect ABO subtyping for living and deceased organ donors that could lead to an unintended incompatible transplant is concerning and preventable.
 Every transplant professional is obligated to secure an accurate and verified ABO subtype before proceeding with an incompatible organ transplant.